Tampa–Hillsborough County Public Library System: Events and programs

-The Tampa-Hillsborough Public Library also will hold special programs for different parts of the year.
-The most recent example is the 2018 Summer Libraries Rock.
-This program had events for children and adults with a rock theme to keep the community members engaged during the summer.
+The Tampa-Hillsborough Public Library holds special programs at different times of the year.
+The 2018 Summer Libraries Rockincluded events for children and adults with a rock theme.
 It also included reading lists for different age groups and a reading challenge hosted by the Tampa Rays.

 Historical libraries in Tampa

 Harlem Branch Library

 The Harlem Public Library was one of two libraries in Hillsborough county open to black patrons prior to desegregation.
 It opened in 1919 inside the Harlem Academy.
 It was originally established by the Paul Laurence Dunbar Literary Society, an organization of postal workers dedicated to promoting literary discussion and encouraging scholarship.
 In the early 1920s it was housed in the same building as the Urban League, and relocated to its final home at 1404 Central Ave. in 1927 until 1969.
 In 1927 it was reported that the branch owned about 3,500 items, the majority of which were juvenile volumes, and that circulation was 300-350 items per week.
 The branch's librarian from 1936 to 1961 was Ada T. Payne, Tampa's first black librarian.